jamesdoc/jamesdoc.com/src/11ty/blog/2020/livestreaming-lessons-learnt.md

 ## ✅ You don't need to map your normal service to this medium

 Our church services run with a certain order to make use of the time and the space.
-Half way through the service the kids might go out to their seperate groups… this doesn't happen through a livestream… Think carefully about what might need to change, or what you could change.
+Half way through the service the kids might go out to their seperate groups… this doesn't happen through a livestream… (admittedly in Zoom, kids can have their own breakout rooms in Zoom).
+Think carefully about what might need to change, or what you could change.

 ## ✅ Make sure you've got the right music license